10 Days In Italy: An Unforgettable Northern Italy Itinerary

 You can easily add two to three days onto your “10 days in Italy trip” to make a visit to one of these amazing places.
 Or, feel free to swap in Venice or Dolomites with one of the above places!
 It’s your trip, make it everything you want it to be 🙂

 How To Get Around Italy in 10 Days

 Plus, it’s really nice to hop on and not have to stress about “where the next turn is”.
-On the other hand, the downside for trains are they tend to take a little longer than driving and your schedule is dependent on the train time tables.
+On the other hand, the downside for trains is they tend to take a little longer than driving and your schedule is dependent on the train timetables.

 “Should you rent a car in Italy?”
 We did and LOVED it.
 However, we are not you, so….should you rent a car in Italy?

-in all honesty, driving and trains are our first choice of transportation options when we are in Italy.
+in all honesty, driving, and trains are our first choice of transportation options when we are in Italy.
 We love the scenery and there is ALWAYS something amazing you’ll experience along the way.
-However, we’re not here to nag on flying in Italy.
-Flying in Italy is great, especially when you’re limited on time and want to explore far apart regions or places – i.e. Milan and Sicily.
+However, we’re not here to nag about flying in Italy.
+Flying in Italy is great, especially when you’re limited on time and want to explore far-apart regions or places – i.e. Milan and Sicily.